 The Druid Network of Emma Restall Orr

 I’ve just finished reading a profound book written by a Druid.
 Living with Honour by Emma Restall Orr.
 It is the kind of book that you want to devour too quickly.
 I compromised by skimming it once through and then went back for a slow, proper read.
 Finally, I chose to write a sort of commentary where I write about ideas of mine coming up for me while reading the book yet again.
-You can find the commentary as a series of posts under the category *Paganism.
+You can find the commentary as a series of posts under the category *Pagan Ethics.
 So far, this writing best fits the kind of ethics I would expect to reflect Earthen Spirituality.